 Whatever food your baby is having, make sure to have plenty of fresh water and other fluids at hand.
 Extra water also comes in handy for the inevitable mouthful or eyeful of sand.
 If you’re breastfeeding, offer extra feeds and make sure to drink enough liquids yourself.

 Even if it’s cloudy, your baby’s delicate skin can still burn, so it’s vital to protect her.
 If your baby is younger than six months, keep her out of the sun and stay in the shade.

-The FDA (Food and Drug Administration) and the Foundation for Skin Cancer recommends not to use sunscreen on infants who are less than 6 months old.
-However, the American Academy of Pediatrics says it’s safe to use a little sunscreen on babies, enough to cover small exposed areas such as hands and face.
+The FDA (Food and Drug Administration) and the Foundation for Skin Cancer recommends not to use sunscreen on infants younger than 6 months old.
+However, the American Academy of Pediatrics says it’s safe to use a little sunscreen on babies to cover small exposed areas such as hands and face.

-If you decide to go for it, make sure to first apply a very small amount over a tiny skin area just to make sure she doesn’t get an allergic reaction.
+If you decide to go for it, make sure to first apply a very small amount over a tiny skin area to make sure that your daughter doesn’t get an allergic reaction.
 You also want to stay away from sunscreen that contains PABA (Para-aminobenzoic acid).
-Keep in mind that for a small baby, the best sun protection will be keeping her out of it as much as possible.
-Put on clothes that cover most of her skin but with very light fabric so she won’t get hot, and choose your exposure times wisely, stay out of the sun between 11am and 3pm, which is the hottest part of the day.
+Keep in mind that, for a small baby, the best sun protection will be keeping her out of it as much as possible.
+Dress her in clothes that cover most of her skin, but that are made of very light fabric so she doesn’t get hot.
+Also, choose your exposure times wisely, stay out of the sun between 11am and 3pm, which is the hottest part of the day.

 Bring your camera

 You’re gonna want to have pictures of this trip.
 Get prepared.
-If you consider it necessary, ask for a waterproof camera or video camera.
+If you consider it necessary, take a waterproof camera or video camera.
 If your cellphone takes good pictures, that’ll do.
 Just remember to capture these moments, you’ll want to remember them later on.